 Thank each and every voter that talks to you simply for them giving you their time.

 If a voter says they will vote for you, endorse you, or put one of your signs in their yard, make sure they know you appreciate it with your thanks.

-And if you can send personalized thank you cards.
+And if you can, it’s a great practice to send personalized thank you cards.

-Such cards go a long way in turning people who are undecided voters into supporters, and keeping your supporters on board until Election Day — and after.
+Such cards go far in turning undecided voters into supporters — and keeping your supporters on board until Election Day — even after.

 7. Winning Political Candidates Schedule Down Time

 Political campaigns will wear even the strongest person out.

 Trust me I’ve seen it happen to plenty of candidates.